davidjaguilar104/weather-dashboard/pseudocode.md

-- need uv index color

-- need to have buttons with previously viewed city to click and re display data -save to local storage
+- need to save city to local storage